AndrewJamesTurner/CGP-Library/README.md

     $ sudo chmod 0755 /usr/lib/libcgp.so

-// Then copy cgp.h to /usr/include by running:

-//    $ sudo cp ./src/cgp.h /usr/include

 Finally update the system so it knows about libcgp.so

     $ sudo ldconfig

 Once CGP-Library has been installed it can be accessed by including cgp.h in your project and linking using the -lcgp flag.
+Similar too:

+    $ gcc yourFiles.c -lcgp

 ####Windows